neelsmith/Retrosheet.jl/docs/src/guide/intro.md

 # User's guide

+The first two structures I've implemented are:

-The `ScheduledGame` is the listing for a game in the official schedule for a season: games may or may not have been played (e.g., due to rainout).
+1. `ScheduledGame`.
+This is the listing for a game in the official schedule for a season: games may or may not have been played (e.g., due to rainout).
+2. The `PlayEvent`.
 For games that *were* played, Retrosheet.jl can use the game's unique identifier to retrieve the play-by-play record of events and parse those into `PlayEvent` objects.

 ### Load data